Yeganloo/Eve.Caching/README.md

 # Eve.Caching

 Eve.Caching provide a simple caching interface.
 The base library also containes a simple in-memory provider.
-There is also more extention libraries that impliment this interface for popular caching services like Redis (rc2 is avalible) or Memcached (under development).
+There is also more extention libraries that impliment this interface for popular caching services like Redis or Memcached.

 # Installing Module
-Nuget package is abalible!
+Nuget package is avalible!
 ## Base library

 ``` shell